s-eths/spooky-selfbot/README.md

-work in progresss.
+work in progress, currently on pause for other projects.

-kinda gave up on it so maybe never will finish